Zelle: History

-The Zelle service
+The Zelle service has expanded, and as of 2022 processed the largest dollar amount of peer-to-peer payments in the United States every year among comparable services.
+Zelle had transactions of more $1.6 billion a day, or $1 million a minute, in the first half of 2022.
+As of September 2022, eighty percent of the US population had Zelle connected through their banking app, with access also available through Zelle's standalone app.

+In 2024, Early Warning Services created the Paze digital wallet, to support payments for online purchases.

+Service

 The Zelle service is intended for payments to those whom the payer already knows and trusts and the service disclaims any responsibility for goods and services sold through the system.
+Zelle uses ACH to settle the payments overnight, similar to direct deposit.

 Zelle users can send money to other registered Zelle users.
 (If they attempt to send money to unregistered recipients, the intended recipient will receive an invitation to sign up for the service to complete the transaction.)
-Users access the network within the websites and apps of Zelle-participating U.S. financial institutions and through the Zelle mobile app.
-To register with the Zelle mobile app, users must enroll a supported MasterCard or Visa-branded debit card issued in connection with a U.S. bank account.
+Alternatively, money can be sent to unregistered users using only their checking and routing information with no need to register by the recipient.
+Users access the network within the websites and apps of Zelle-participating U.S. financial institutions.

 The network connects with existing bank accounts, so consumers do not need to fund a separate account to use the service.
 Only the recipient's email address or mobile number is needed for a user to send money directly from their bank account to the recipient's bank account.

-An email address or mobile phone number may only be actively enrolled in Zelle to receive payments at one financial institution.
+An email address or mobile phone number may be actively enrolled in Zelle to receive payments at only one financial institution.
 To register at multiple banks, users need to provide different email addresses or mobile phone numbers for each.

 A Zelle user can transfer money to a recipient or submit a request for others to send a payment or to split the cost of a payment.